BHess2653/URL-Shortener-1702/README.md

 # URL Shortener
-This is a simple dynamic url shortener.
+This is a simple url shortener.

 ## Installation